How South China Sea tensions threaten global trade – DW – 08/19/2024

 Since late last year, global trade has been hurt by attacks by Iran-backed Houthi rebels in the Red Sea off Yemen.
 The Houthis ordered drone and missile strikes on commercial shipping in response to Israel's offensive against Hamas militants in Gaza.

 The big shipping firms have diverted their vessels from the Red Sea route, which includes the Suez Canal.
-Instead, cargo ships are traversing the Cape of Good Hope in southern Africa, which adds around 10 days to the average journey from Asia to Europe.
-The move has spiked shipping costs due to higher insurance and diesel prices and caused delays at container ports in Europe and Asia.
+Instead, cargo ships traverse the Cape of Good Hope in southern Africa, adding around 10 days to the average journey from Asia to Europe.
+The move has spiked shipping costs due to higher insurance and diesel prices, which caused delays at container ports in Europe and Asia.

 As the Israel-Hamas war threatens to spill over into the wider Middle East region, with Iran reported to be planning a direct attack on Israel any day, there are fears that Tehran could close another major chokepoint for trade, the Strait of Hormuz.
 The narrow waterway sits at the mouth of the Persian/Arabian Gulf and handles almost a third of the world's oil trade.

-Iran has regularly targeted commercial vessels in the strait in recent years, and any further attacks would be considered a major escalation by the West.
-If shipping firms choose to avoid Hormuz too, maritime trade could face additional delays and even higher costs.
+Iran has regularly targeted commercial vessels in the strait in recent years, and the West would consider any further attacks a major escalation.
+If shipping firms choose to avoid Hormuz, maritime trade could face additional delays and even higher costs.

-If tensions between China and its neighbors were to deteriorate further, it could open a third front in the global shipping crisis.
+If tensions between China and its neighbors deteriorate further, it could open a third front in the global shipping crisis.
 Maritime firms may look to avoid sections of the South China Sea.
-The subsequent hold-ups and price hikes could cause shortages of goods and commodities and cut vital revenue to key Asian ports, including those in Singapore, Malaysia and Taiwan.
+Subsequent hold-ups and price hikes could cause shortages of goods and commodities and cut vital revenue to key Asian ports, including those in Singapore, Malaysia and Taiwan.

 Where is the biggest chokepoint in the South China Sea?

-While the main tensions right now are between China, the Philippines and Taiwan, the real threat to trade in the South China Sea could come in the Malacca Strait, which lies further south between Malaysia, Indonesia and Singapore.
+While the main current tensions are between China, the Philippines and Taiwan, the real threat to trade in the South China Sea could come in the Malacca Strait, which lies further south between Malaysia, Indonesia and Singapore.

 Last year, 23.7 million barrels of oil and petroleum products were moved through the strait per day, according to the US Energy Information Administration (EIA).
 The figure was 13% higher than through the Strait of Hormuz.